connachermurphy/pest-classification/docs.typ

 We begin with a pre-trained instance of `resnet18`.
 We then conduct further training for each crop.
 We adopt a cross entropy loss function.

 = Cross-Validation Exercises
-We consider the selection of hyperparameters through 5-fold cross-validation.
+We consider the selection of hyperparameters through cross-validation.
+We provide summary statistics in `validation_summary.pdf`.

 = Deployment Training
 The live version of `CroPP` is trained with